luis-novoa/co-life-doc/source/index.html.md

 Use this endpoint to retrieve information about one account.

-<aside class="success">Common users can check their own data, while admins can also check data of other users!</aside>
+<aside class="success">Common users can check their own data, while admins can also check data of other users, except for their authentication tokens.</aside>

 ### HTTP Request